-For instance, Slack.
-The company’s vision is to make working together seamless with creative solutions that can be implemented right out of their chat app.
-They’re also a young company in terms of culture and the purple call-to-action buttons add to the same vibe.
+For instance, Slack, The company’s vision is to make working together seamless with creative solutions implemented right out of their chat app.
+They’re also a young company in terms of culture, and the purple call-to-action buttons add to the same vibe.

-For example, RevTap uses black for their call-to-action buttons.
-The idea is to reinforce their hero title and convey how powerful its analytics software is.
+For example, RevTap uses black for its call-to-action buttons.
+The idea is to reinforce its hero title and convey how powerful its analytics software is.

 Even their landing page follows the same theory.

-It exudes minimalism and sleekness, depictive of the approach a business follows for their processes.
+It exudes minimalism and sleekness, a depiction of the approach a business follows for its processes.